Ifycode-extension/solve-js/README.md

 - [Tasks to work on](#tasks-to-work-on)

 ## Task instructions
-* These are vanilla tasks (no libraries or frameworks)
+* These are vanilla tasks (no use of libraries or frameworks please)
 * You will find tasks (arranged in their respective folders) inside the `solve` folder
 * DO NOT make changes to any file that is not in the `solve` folder
 * See all sections below for further instructions